 While shunning former members is extreme, what is also disturbing is that many within the congregation are also kept at arm’s length by others, and shunned to a certain extent.
-This is done when someone does something that others don’t agree with, or that is considered somewhat “weak.”
-This practice of near-shunning is taught to all members of the congregation, including teens, who are encouraged to avoid other teens who are “questionable” in their behavior.
+This is done when someone does something that others don’t agree with, or when they do something that is considered somewhat “weak.”
+This practice of near-shunning is taught to all members of the congregation, including teenagers, who are encouraged to avoid other teens who are “questionable” in their behavior.

-In all fairness, I agree that teens especially need to be mindful of their friends, and would never allow my child to be friends with someone who drinks, does drugs, etc. However, this encouragement toward shunning in the congregation doesn’t involve just these extreme behaviors, and it teaches a very dangerous thought process to teens.
+In all fairness, I agree that teens need to be mindful of their friends, and if I had a child, I would never allow that child to be friends with someone who drinks, does drugs, etc. However, this encouragement toward shunning in the congregation doesn’t involve just these extreme behaviors, and it actually teaches a very dangerous thought process to teens.

 These pictures seem to include the same two young men; I’m going to call the blonde Stephen, and the dark-haired teen Thomas.

 Note the second picture, to the lower left.
 Stephen is playing video games, and there is shooting involved.
-I’m not crazy about violent entertainment especially for kids, but look closer.
-The game seems to have some type of robot or alien.
+I’m not crazy about violent entertainment for kids, but the game seems to have some type of robot or alien.
 Do we not recognize the difference between fantasy games involving robots and aliens, versus graphic games involving the murder of other people?

-Move to the upper left.
-While the top picture shows Stephen at some type of party involving drinking, this picture shows him just being friendly to kids after school.
+Move to the upper left, where Stephen is just being friendly to kids after school.
 They’re fist-bumping, not selling drugs, and the chubby kid has a skateboard, not a quart of vodka.
 Stephen isn’t at their house, but is just catching up after class.
 Being friendly with other kids is now questionable?

 Let’s move on to the middle picture, of Stephen with a female friend.
 Maybe this is supposed to be a depiction of him dating a young girl who is not one of Jehovah’s Witnesses, but if they were dating, I think she would be a lot closer to him.
-Chances are these are just two friends, maybe both of whom are Jehovah’s Witnesses, and it looks like they’re getting an innocent “selfie” for the Facebook page.
+Chances are these are just two friends, and it looks like they’re getting an innocent “selfie” for the Facebook page.
 Having female friends is now wrong?

 Yet, despite all that faithfulness, look at Thomas and his reaction to Stephen.
 He literally puts his hand up and is walking away from him.
-Stephen is at their meetings, is out in their preaching work, has apparently been faithful about all the big issues and has not done anything worthy of being disfellowshipped, but even so, Thomas wants nothing to do with him, simply because he’s made choices that Thomas doesn’t agree with.
+Stephen is at their meetings, is out in their preaching work, has apparently been faithful about all the big issues, and has not done anything worthy of being disfellowshipped; even so, Thomas wants nothing to do with him, simply because he’s made choices that Thomas doesn’t agree with.

 Lest you think I’m reading too much into these illustrations, note what the study articles themselves had to say, in paragraphs 11 and 12 (bold added for emphasis):